 It’s not actually, not new at all.
 It’s the same beautiful kitchen we photographed several weeks ago when we grabbed a “before” shot of the kitchen fixture Lanette had come to despise.
 She called it “the blaster” because of the blinding light it cast.
 OK, truth, it really was ugly.
 Hey, we’ve all been there.
-You buy a beautiful house but there are few things that are so lame you really can’t figure out how anybody would pick them out?
-So when she and her husband, Mark, agreed it had to go...
+You buy a beautiful house but there are few things that are so lame you really can’t...
 Read More

 Our interpretation of Daylight Saving is pretty different from most people.
 You may think that darkness is part of winter in Wisconsin.
 We think not!
 Darkness is part of a poorly lit house and we can fix that!

 Homecoming.
 Don’t you love that word?
 Chill the wine, polish up the good wineglasses, make a new music mix “tape,” and get ready.
 Company is coming for the weekend.
 It’s weekends like this we live for.
 Laughter.
 Sharing photos on your phone.
 Tall stories and great memories.
 Weekends like these are why you bought this house.
 It’s got a great kitchen like the one featured here by our friends at Liebl Building &...
 Read More